-Stewardship - voting and engagement

-The Trustee has taken into consideration the Financial Reporting Council's UK Stewardship Code and is supportive of the Code.
+The Trustee's policy on the exercise of rights attaching to investments, including voting rights, and in undertaking engagement activities in respect of the investments is that these rights should be exercised by the investment managers on the Trustee's behalf.
+The Trustee has taken into consideration the Financial Reporting Council's UK Stewardship Code, and is supportive of the Code.
 However, the Trustee cannot usually directly influence the managers' policies on the exercise of investment rights where the Trustee holds assets in pooled funds.
 This is due to the nature of these investments.
+The Trustee receives reporting on the voting and engagement policies of the fund managers and considers these as part of manager appointment and review processes.